 2. Michael Voss to Brett Voss (AFL)

-One of our favourite sledges of all time occurred when Brisbane Lions triple premiership captain Michael Voss first played on his younger brother Brett - who had left the Lions for St Kilda that off-season.
+One of our favourite sledges of all time occurred when Brisbane Lions triple premiership captain, Michael Voss, first played on his younger brother, Brett – who had just left the Lions for St Kilda that off-season.

-Brett was lining up for a shot on goal 20m out straight in front, when Michael walked up behind him and said: "My dad f------ your mum.”
+Brett was lining up for a shot on goal 20 metres out straight in front when Michael walked up behind him and said, “My dad fucked your mum.”

 1. Ian Botham to Rod Marsh (Cricket)